kristinemlarson/gnssrefl/README.md

 it will check three archives (unavco, sopac, and sonel) to find it.
 This uses the hybrid translator.
 If you did install a fortran translator, the command would be:

-*rinex2snr p041 2020 132 -translator fortran*
+<code>rinex2snr p041 2020 132 -translator fortran</code>

 For python:

-*rinex2snr p041 2020 132 -translator python*
+<code>rinex2snr p041 2020 132 -translator python</CODE>

 Here is an example from a site in Greenland (the RINEX file will be picked up from unavco):

-*rinex2snr gls1 2011 271*
+<code>rinex2snr gls1 2011 271</code>

-The code will also search ga (geoscience Australia), nz (New Zealand), ngs, and bkg if you invoke -archive, e.g.
+The code can also search ga (geoscience Australia), nz (New Zealand), ngs, and bkg if you invoke -archive, e.g.

-*rinex2snr tgho 2020 132 -archive nz*
+<code>rinex2snr tgho 2020 132 -archive nz</code>

-What if you want to run the code for all the data for a given year?
-This command analyzes all the data from the year 2019.
+What if you want to run the code for all the data for any year?
+You can use doy_end:

-*rinex2snr tgho 2019 1  -archive nz -doy_end 365*
+<code>rinex2snr tgho 2019 1  -archive nz -doy_end 365</code>

 If your station name has 9 characters (lower case please), the code assumes you are looking for a RINEX 3 file.
 However, my code will store the SNR data using the normal 4 character name. **You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.** *rinex2snr* currently only looks for RINEX 3 files at CDDIS (30 sec) and UNAVCO (15 sec).
 There are more archive options in **download_rinex** and someday I will merge these.
-If you do have your own RINEX 3 files, I use the community standard, that is upper case except for the extension (which is rnx).
+If you do have your own RINEX 3 files, I use the community standard, that is upper case except for the file extension (which is rnx).
 I know, it is weird.

 Here are some examples for RINEX 3 conversions:

-*rinex2snr onsa00swe 2020 298*
+<code>rinex2snr onsa00swe 2020 298*</code>

-*rinex2snr at0100usa 2020 55*
+<code>rinex2snr at0100usa 2020 55</code>

-*rinex2snr mdo100usa 2020 290*
+<code>rinex2snr mdo100usa 2020 290</code>

-*rinex2snr mkea00usa 2020 290*
+<code>rinex2snr mkea00usa 2020 290</code>

 The snr options are mostly based on the need to remove the "direct" signal.
 This is not related to a specific site mask and that is why the most frequently used options (99 and 66) have a maximum elevation angle of 30 degrees.
-The azimuth-specific mask is decided later when you need to run **gnssir**.
+The azimuth-specific mask is decided later when you run **gnssir**.
 The SNR choices are:

 - 66 is elevation angles less than 30 degrees (**this is the default**)
 - 99 is elevation angles of 5-30 degrees
 - 88 is elevation angles of 5-90 degrees
 - 50 is elevation angles less than 10 degrees (good for very tall sites, high-rate applications)

 *orbit file options for general users:*